Alaqian/ECE-GY-6123-Image-and-Video-Processing/CA04/archive/README.md

 # 1. Directory structure:

-PNGImages:   All the database images in PNG format.
+- [PNGImages](PNGImages):   All the database images in PNG format.

-PedMasks :   Mask for each image, also in PNG format.
+- [PedMasks](PedMasks):   Mask for each image, also in PNG format.
 Pixels are labeled 0 for background, or > 0 corresponding to a particular pedestrian ID.

-Annotation:  Annotation information for each image.
+- [Annotation](Annotation):  Annotation information for each image.
 Each file is in the following format (take FudanPed00001.txt as an example):

 ## Compatible with PASCAL Annotation Version 1.00
 Image filename : "PennFudanPed/PNGImages/FudanPed00001.png"